ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 30 June 2025
+{: #30-june-2025}

+### For version `2025-06-30` or later
+{: #version-2025-06-30}

+**Image ownership property and filter change.** When [retrieving](/apidocs/vpc/2025-06-30#get-image), [listing](/apidocs/vpc/2025-06-30#list-images), [creating](/apidocs/vpc/2025-06-30#create-image), or [updating](/apidocs/vpc/2025-06-30#update-image) an image using a `version` query parameter of `2025-06-30` or later, the `remote.account` property replaces the `owner_type` property in the `Image` schema.
+The new property conveys the same information as the old in a different form.

+Additionally, when [listing images](/apidocs/vpc/2025-06-30#list-images), the `remote.account.id` filter replaces the `owner_type` filter.
+The new filter is functionally equivalent to the old, allowing filtering of images to include or exclude those owned by the requester or by all other accounts.
+In addition, you can now specify the account ID of the image owner, if different from that of the requester, rather than the type of owner.

+For migration guidance, see [Updating to the `2025-06-30` version (image ownership property and filter change)](/docs/vpc?topic=vpc-2025-06-30-image-ownership-property-change).
+Requests and responses using a `version` query parameter of `2025-06-29` or earlier are unchanged.

 ## 13 May 2025
 {: #13-may-2025}